comevussor/Apache-Hive-queries-on-IMDB-open-database/spark city revenu Data Frame.md

 only showing top 20 rows
 ```

+## Select a column

+- `df.Income` : shorter and unambiguous
+- `F.col("Income")` : useful when chaining (don't know the name of the intermediate RDD) but risk of ambiguity

 ```
-from pyspark.sql import functions as F
+from pyspark.sql import functions as F df_income = df.select(F.col("Income").alias("x_Income"))

-# reference a column : either df.Income or F.col("Income")

-df_income = df.select(F.col("Income").alias("x_Income"))
 df_income.show()